 Malang Regency in poverty alleviation efforts are still carried out massively.
 The pattern carried out in this program is in the hands of the regional government and village government, in line with the regional autonomy system as stated in Law No. 23 of 2014 and Government Regulation No. 06 of 2020 concerning Villages1.
 Therefore, the focus on the rural economic resilience index is a development design oriented towards poverty alleviation and eliminating social inequality.
-Thus, the problems found as a form of economic resilience for rural communities include four things, namely; First, the low level or standard of living of agricultural households in general; Second, the lack of resilience or vulnerability of agricultural household economy between regions with different social models; and Fourth, differences in the dimensions of economic resilience of agricultural households between regions (rural-urban).
+Thus, the problems found as a form of economic resilience for rural communities include four things, namely; First, the low level or standard of living of agricultural households in general; Second, the lack of resilience or vulnerability of agricultural household economies; Third, the disparity is quite wide for the agricultural household economic resilience of agricultural households between regions (rural-urban).
 Empirically, the economic resilience of rural communities is basically family-based, handled by regional governments autonomously and in cooperation as a basis for multi-actor collaboration to improve the economic quality of the community by optimizing the resources owned by local institutions so that there is a distribution of roles.